khedayati/Rocket_Elevators_API/README.md

 rake wh:populate:* => populate psql tables with data from mysql database

-* = quote, elevator, contact, customer
+* = quote, elevator, contact, customer, intervention

 rake wh:reset => Does all the previous rake command in order